This post contains affiliate links. If you click and buy, I may make a commission, at no cost to you. See my disclosure policy for more information.

-But why is it important to start a workout routine?
+But why is it essential to start a workout routine?

-Another reason why it is important to workout is that it will give you a mental wellbeing sentiment.
+Another reason why it is essential to workout is that it will give you a mental wellbeing sentiment.

-The endorphins will be pumped into your body, it will boost your self-confidence and it is a very efficient method to keep postpartum depression at bay.
-Most women experience a certain degree of depression after giving birth, due to all their body and mind go through.
-If the issue is not addressed immediately, the consequences might turn out very serious for her and the family.
+The endorphins will be pumped into your body, it will boost your self-confidence, and it is a very efficient method to keep postpartum depression at bay.
+Most women experience a certain degree of depression after giving birth due to all their body and mind go through.
+If the issue is not addressed, the consequences might turn out very serious for her and the family.

 What can you do, and better not do?

-There are many workouts suitable for new mothers, that do not strain the delicate parts affected by pregnancy and giving birth.
-The easiest and most available workout is walking.
+There are many workouts suitable for new mothers that do not strain the delicate parts affected by pregnancy and giving birth.
+The most accessible and most available exercise is walking.
 Take the pram and walk around the park.
 You will see that in the first days you will be able to walk for about 10 to 15 minutes, at a slow pace.
 But it will help you ease the back pains and strengthen your abdomen muscles.
 Increase gradually up to 30 minutes a day, in a more alert pace.
 You can try to contract your abdomen or your buttocks while walking.
-But do not carry weights during this walk, the weight of the pram is enough for you now.
+But do not carry weights during this walk.
+The weight of the pregnancy is enough for you now.

 Exercises to avoid initially:

-It is better to avoid swimming in the first six weeks after giving birth, pulling weights and hard workouts, that involve sudden movements or make you feel pain in any part of the body.
+It is better to avoid swimming in the first six weeks after giving birth, pulling weights, and hard workouts that involve sudden movements or make you feel pain in any part of the body.
 If there is still pain, your body is not ready for the workout.
 Sometimes you will experience bladder leaks.
-Talk to your General Practioner (GP/MD) about this, there is no reason for embarrassment, they are all too natural for you at this phase.
+Talk to your General Practioner (GP/MD) about this, and there is no reason for embarrassment, they are all too natural for you at this phase.

-Even if at this point exercising is the least appetizing thing you would want to do, due to lack of sleep and being tired, the results will amaze you.
-Try to introduce some structure and schedule back into your life, get fit in order to have strength for all that you and the baby need in the future period.
-If you want to see a list of some appropriate exercises for you now, check my new article 10 Exercises You Can Start Practice After Giving Birth.
+Even if at this point, exercising is the least appealing thing you would want to do, due to lack of sleep and being tired, the results will amaze you.
+Try to introduce some structure and schedule back into your life, get fit to have strength for all that you and the baby need in the future period.

 Guest Post By Sultan Florentina